CraZyRc/WhackaMole/README.md

 Whenerver submitting a new request, please be as specific as possible.
 Have a bug?
 Then please submit your error log and describe how you got that bug/error to happen.
 Want a new feature?
 Then please try and be specific in what you like, descrive how you see this feature happening.
+We offer additional support on our [Discord server](https://discord.gg/RNhtzvsBGP), go to: WAM Help and asdk your questions :)

 ## Features: